-As more and more states shut down daily activities, here is where gambling stands in each state and where the General Assembly sessions are as some states consider sports betting legislation.
+As more states begin to reopen certain activities, here is where gambling stands in each state and where the General Assembly sessions are as some states consider sports betting legislation.

 Online casino gambling is legal in New Jersey, Pennsylvania and Delaware.
 Online poker is legal in those states plus Nevada.
 West Virginia and Michigan have legalized online casinos with target launch dates of later this year.

 Social casinos, such as Chumba, are legal even in states that ban online gaming.

 CASINOS: Wind Creek's three Alabama casinos — Atmore, Wetumpka and Montgomery — had a soft reopening for small groups of invited guests on June 4, followed by the public reopening on June 8.
 New health and social-distancing measures include temperature checks for guests and employees and masks or face coverings are required for everyone.
 Visitors were asked to bring their own masks, but they will be available at the facilities for a small donation supporting local first responders, health care providers, and COVID patient relief.
 To accommodate social distancing, casinos limited the number of guests on the floor to roughly one-third of normal operations.
 Other casinos in the state have reopened or are getting ready to reopen under a "Safer At Home" order that was recently expanded to include casinos, camps and theaters.